 The last thing an SME wants is the negative connotations of being out of stock (and how that will affect their company image) or wasting money buying stock that remains unsold.
 Effective stock control systems can help to avoid over or under buying stock.
 Barcode label printing can eliminate manual count mistakes and speed up locating and processing stock, improving stock turnover and reducing wastage.
 Even if a businesses’ predictions for Christmas time turn out to be inaccurate, having a good stock control system in place can help to minimise the financial impact.

 An increase in sales comes with the drawback of a potential increase in returns.
 As online spending has increased, so too have the demands of consumers for quick, easy and often cost-free returns of goods.
 Research suggests that a staggering 80% of people are more likely to shop somewhere that offers free returns, with over half claiming that it would ‘make or break’ their purchase decision.

 Returns can be a problem for small businesses, particularly if they are expected to foot the bill for the return of faulty items.
 Reports estimate that the cost of returns will amount to approximately £60 billion a year for UK retailers – a figure that is expected to be higher in 2018.
 But with consumers so turned off by businesses without convenient return policies, it seems SMEs have no choice but to comply if they want to attract business.

-Stock control systems can help to prevent the process of returns from dragging so heavily on a company’s profits.
+Stock control software can help to prevent the process of returns from dragging so heavily on a company’s profits.
 When every item of stock is tracked, returns process will be less painful, as the items can be located quickly and easily.
 Stock management software can be used to assess whether a company has space to store the returned items and evaluate any supplies or equipment needed to put the item back into a re-sellable state – i.e. steamers for de-creasing apparel.